-Just a quick post about Windows Server 2019 Core.
+Just a quick post on how-to install Active Directory on Windows Server Core 2019.
 Once in a while I just rebuild my whole development environment including my Windows Server Core virtual machines.
-Rebuilding a Domain Controller is pretty easy, but requires just a few steps you’ll have to take one after another.
+Rebuilding a domain controller on Windows Server Core is pretty easy, but requires just a few steps you’ll have to take one after another.

 Rename the computer

 Log in to your new Windows Server 2019 Core instance, launch a PowerShell console and rename the computer to whatever you desire.

 Don’t reboot yet.
 First we set a static IP address and DNS server to make sure we don’t forget that.

 # Get all network adapters Get-NetAdapter # Set IP address and DNS $ip = "10.0.0.1" $dns = "127.0.0.1" New-NetIPAddress -InterfaceAlias Ethernet -IPAddress $ip -AddressFamily IPv4 -PrefixLength 24 Set-DnsClientServerAddress -InterfaceAlias Ethernet -ServerAddresses $dns

 Since I’m living in The Netherlands, my timezone will be W. Europe Standard Time.